 - Fixes Google CSE search form label and heading accessibility issues through hook form alter.

-Provides an API for the 3rd-party Quail Library to drupal modules.
+Provides an API for the 3rd-party Quail Library to Drupal modules.
 Quail API is a complete rewrite of parts of the Drupal 6 project called "Accessible Content".

 The Quail Library is a 3rd-party PHP project located at: quail-lib.org and code.google.com/p/quail-lib/.
-This 3rd-party libary provides accessiblity validation for common web-accessiblity standards, such as: Section 508 and WCAG 2.
+This 3rd-party library provides accessiblity validation for common web-accessiblity standards, such as: Section 508 and WCAG 2.
 Unlike other web accessiblity scanners, such as WAVE (wave.webaim.org), the Quail Library includes context-specific validation.
 This validation is a double-edged sword in that it helps catch and identify far more violations to a given standard but at the cost of producing more false positives.

 This module is designed to help copywriters and editors develop more consistently readable content across a Drupal site.
 It performs five popular automated readability tests that provide a grade level equivalency of the difficulty of a page's readability.

-This is a simple Drupal 7 module for adding form attributes for improved
+This is a simple Drupal 7 module for adding form attributes for improved accessibility.

 Multi-select HTML select elements are hard for users.
 Selecting more than one requires Ctrl+clicking (or Cmd+clicking on Mac), and explaining this to users who sometimes have trouble even clicking the mouse at all is no one's idea of fun.